Praqma/dawa-updater/README.md

 7. After activating the environment use PIP to install the dependencies by running `$ pip install -r requirements.txt`.
 If the dependencies have been changed update the requirements file by running `$ pip freeze > requirements.txt`

 8. For the application to run it needs information about the database.
-There are 3 environmental variables that it will look for. `DATABASE_NAME`, `DATABASE_USER`, `DATABASE_PASSWORD`.
+There are 4 environmental variables that it will look for. `DATABASE_HOST`, `DATABASE_NAME`, `DATABASE_USER`, `DATABASE_PASSWORD`.

 ##### How to regenerate the database models
 In case the database schema has changed, the model class needs to be regenerated.